Advanced Search

 (a) Details of the processes used by Lead Parties to notify SVAA of Baselined MSID Pairs and AMSID Pairs, and their associated Event Days.
 These processes are specified in BSC Procedure BSCP602 (‘SVA Metering System Register’); or

 (b) Details of how MSID Baseline Values calculated in accordance with this Methodology Document are then adjusted for line losses, and used to calculate Settlement Expected Volumes and Delivered Volumes.
-Details of these calculations are specified in Annex S-2 of the BSC.
+Details of these calculations are specified in Annex S-2 of the BSC; or

 1.3 Main Users of the Baselining Methodology Document